mikepcarlos/module-1-code-challenge-round-2-dumbo-web-080618-complete-this-challenge-1535117394/README.md

 + QueueItem#movie
   + returns the movie associated with this QueueItem
 + QueueItem#rating
-  + returns the viewer's rating for the movie associated with this QueueItem.
-If the viewer has not yet rated this movie, calling QueueItem#rating should return `nil`
+  + returns the rating for this QueueItem.
+If the viewer has not yet rated the movie, QueueItem#rating should be `nil`

 ### `Movie`

 + Movie.all
   + returns an array of all Movies
 + Movie#queue_items
-  + returns an array of all the queue_item objects that contain that movie
+  + returns an array of all the queue_item objects that contain this movie
 + Movie#viewers
-  + returns an array of all of the viewers with this movie on their queue
+  + returns an array of all of the viewers with this movie in their queue
-+ Movie#ratings
-  + returns an array of all the ratings for this movie
 + Movie#average_rating
   + returns the average of all ratings for this movie
 + Movie.highest_rated